British Pakistani to invest $650m by 2021

 Iqbal sees Pakistan as a unique opportunity where overseas investors could use the residence as a holiday home, renting for the remaining months for reasonable returns.
+He said:

 The apartments will have relaxing garden spaces and will benefit from five-star shopping mall, the first-ever 9D multiplex cinema in Pakistan, award-winning food outlets, and five-star UK-branded spa specialising in skin care and makeup.

 He aims to invest an additional £500 million ($650 million) into Pakistan by the end of 2020, focusing on Lahore, Gwadar and food franchise business across Pakistan.

 Many look to the capital of Pakistan, Islamabad as a smart real estate investment.
 This is due to the following facts:

 - Smart Cities: Capital Smart City Islamabad, a housing society project of Future Development Holdings Private Limited is investing in 45,000 kanals of land for an eco-friendly residential and business space

 - $50 billion foreign investment: A government official said that Pakistan is confident in securing up to $50 bn investment in the next three to five years

 - Sustainable: Pakistan is a party to international agreements, protecting the environment.
 Among them are the Climate Change, Ozone Layer Protection and Nuclear Test Ban

 Luxury apartment prices have increased by 130% in the last six years – according to Pakistan Economic Survey Record, 2016.